-The Museum is open in the spring, summer and fall, and each season has something unique to offer — budding gardens, corn planting, harvesting, and cozy fires are just a few of the highlights.
-It is often less crowded in the springtime than the summer and fall.
+The Museum is open in the spring, summer, and fall, and each season has something unique to offer — budding gardens, corn planting, harvesting, and cozy fires are just a few of the highlights.
+It is often less crowded in the springtime than in the summer and fall.

 Museum visitation is at its peak Mondays through Fridays from 9:00 a.m. until 1:00 p.m. during the school year.
 Our sites tend to be less crowded in the afternoon.
 Summer days are always bustling, and November is the busiest time of all!